Childbirth: Quick facts for the UK

 • Consider coaching.
 Your health and lifestyle have a direct effect on your experience of life and your work, whether you are aware of it or not.

 If you don't have a health challenge, hooray!
 Think of how your daily habits affect the goals you are trying to achieve: Are you getting enough sleep?
 How sharp is your thinking?
 What are your energy levels like?
 Your mood?
 How are your resilience levels?
 How are you in conflict situations?
-Human beings are ecosystems that change with age.
-In your 20s, you could go party and then turn up in the office and do an all-nighter for a project closing.
-You can't do it when you are in your 30s-40s especially if you have children.
-Woman's health changes significantly through life stages - pregnancy, fertility, breastfeeding, sleep-deprivation, tiredness, periods, peri-menopause and menopause - all of them have a significant effect on women's personal and professional performance and experience of life, of balance and fulfilment.
-With all my clients, women or men, we explore health and lifestyle as a tool for personal mastery.
+Woman's health changes significantly through life stages - pregnancy, fertility, breastfeeding, sleep-deprivation, tiredness, periods, peri-menopause and menopause, cancer - all of these have a significant effect on women's personal and professional performance and experience of life, of balance and fulfilment.
+With all my clients, we explore health and lifestyle as a tool for personal mastery.

 The NHS Long-Term Plan, January 2019.
 Available from: https://www.longtermplan.nhs.uk/.
 The NHS Long-Term Plan, January 2019.
 The BJOG release, 21 January 2015, published by the RCOG.
 Available from: https://www.rcog.org.uk/en/news/bjog-release-link-found-between-pain-during-or-after-sexual-intercourse-and-mode-of-delivery/.
 The NHS Long-Term Plan, January 2019.
 The RCOG online information for patients.
 Available from: https://www.rcog.org.uk/en/patients/tears/tears-childbirth/.
 The Masic Foundation Manual, February 2017.
 Available from: http://masic.org.uk/wp-content/uploads/2017/02/information-document-masic1.pdf.
 The NHS Long-Term Plan, January 2019.
 The Make Birth Better Report, April 2020.
 Available from: https://www.makebirthbetter.org/thinktraumanow